randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

         by VS Code and this installs the programs VS Code will use behind the scenes.

-To install the software you'll need a computer.
-Pretty much any PC,
-      Mac, or Linux computer or laptop will work.
+To install the software you'll need a computer or access to one.
+Pretty much any PC, Mac, or Linux computer or laptop will work.
 A laptop you can bring to programming meetings is ideal.
 Almost any laptop, even very old and slow ones, will work.
 The team has a few laptops that can be shared.
 The team can help you setup an old cast off laptop.
+And our high schools have libraries and computer labs for after-school computer time.

-If you don't have a laptop, we're working on possible solutions to allow students to keep their working environment on a portable thumb drive.
+If you don't have a laptop that you can bring to meetings, we're working on possible solutions to allow students to keep their working environment on a portable thumb drive.
 If this sounds useful to you, speak up so we can put time into making this solution work for anyone.

-Your laptop will need WiFi in order to connect to the school network
-      and also to connect to the robot.
+Your laptop will need WiFi in order to connect to the school network and also to connect to the robot.
 A USB 2.0/3.0 port is useful for hardwired connections to the robot.
 Having an Ethernet port, or USB-to-Ethernet adapter, is a nice to have but not necessary.

 ## Software Installation

 Follow the instructions outlined here.
-Note, the main instruction is
-      to follow the link to wpilib.screenstepslive.com and follow the detailed instructions there.
+Note, the main instruction is to follow the link to wpilib.screenstepslive.com and follow the detailed instructions there.

 <https://github.com/wpilibsuite/allwpilib/releases>